Euro zone banks should step up preparations for Brexit - ECB

-June 30 Stock futures pointed to a higher opening for Canada's main stock index on Friday ahead of monthly gross domestic product data.

-LONDON, June 30 Most banks are "not where they should be" in their preparations for Brexit and the clock is ticking, the European Central Bank's top supervisor said on Friday.
+LONDON, June 30 (Reuters) - Most banks are "not where they should be" in their preparations for Brexit and the clock is ticking, the European Central Bank's top supervisor said on Friday.

 Britain leaves the European Union at the end of March 2019, forcing banks to restructure in some cases so they can be sure of continuing to serve cross border customers.